iflowfor8hours/arcadian-adventure/content/post/2016/2016-05-16-everyone-wants-a-PaaS.markdown

 What should I use then?

 The idea that I come back to almost every time I think about how to balance these things is a calculus of desire, understanding, and money.
-The desire to learn and use the tools and frameworks to make this possible, combined with the understanding of the opposite side of the hall's pains, backed by the neverending substrate of budgetary and business limitations.
-I want to define that equation as equal to devempathy.
+The teams' desire to learn and use the tools and frameworks to make this possible, combined with their understanding of the opposite side lane's pains, backed by the neverending substrate of budgetary and business limitations.
+I want to define that equation as devempathy.

 ![dolla dolla billz yall]
 - Kent McNeil

+"A blow from not so long ago."

+On a project level, deliver what you promised first, then worry about squeezing all that you can out of the pipeline itself.
+Build a solid and reliable path to as close to production you can get using a pattern that will make sense no matter what.
+Instead of that pattern being something complicated and specific to technologies and tools, make a simple one.
+The one I use is that every application will have an endpoint `appname.environment/health` that will return a 200 along with some environment configuration JSON.
+Take that application all the way through build, test, and deployment before you start worrying about the finer things like business metrics and congrolling your environment.

+In the end only maximize portability if your application is designed to run on your multi tenant schedluer, and maximize simplicity